Post updated: October 18, 2020

 Can I be totally honest with you?

-Even typing the phrase “six-figure freelancer” in this headline made me want to vomit all over the Starbucks I’m currently writing in.
+Even typing the phrase “six-figure freelancer” in this headline made me want to spit this vanilla latte all over the coffee shop I’m currently writing in.

 Why?
 Well, for starters, it’s not a phrase I ever (I mean, ever) thought I’d use to describe myself.
 During my first full year as a freelancer, I was absolutely thrilled to earn just upwards of $30,000.
 I was doing what I loved and earning a respectable living while doing so.
 What a dream.